Better Than Takeout: Healthy Homemade Nando’s Loaded Fries Recipe

 - Skinless Chicken: Always ensure you remove the skin from the chicken if you are buying thighs or a whole bird, as the skin adds a lot of saturated fat.

-Variations to Try for Homemade Nando’s
+Variations to Try for Nando’s Loaded Fries

 One of the best things about cooking at home is that you can change things up.
 Here are a few ideas to twist the recipe:

-Swap the chicken for Halloumi cheese or Quorn pieces.
+Vegetarian Option – Swap the chicken for Halloumi cheese or Quorn pieces.
 You can grill the Halloumi until golden and cut it into cubes.
 If you are using Quorn, just stir-fry it with the spices until hot.

-If you like it hot, add chopped fresh chillies or crushed chilli flakes to your chicken mix.
+Spicy Kick – If you like it hot, add chopped fresh chillies or crushed chilli flakes to your chicken mix.
 You could also sprinkle some jalapeños on top for an extra kick of heat and vinegar.

-Nando’s often serves garlic bread on the side.
+Garlic Lovers – Nando’s often serves garlic bread on the side.
 You can make a lower-calorie garlic dip by roasting a bulb of garlic and squeezing the soft cloves into fat-free Greek yoghurt.

-Homemade Nando’s Tips for Success
+Homemade Nando’s Loaded Fries Tips for Success

 - Don’t overcrowd the chips: If you put too many chips in the air fryer basket or on the baking tray, they will steam instead of roast.
 They need space for the hot air to circulate.
 Cook in batches if you need to.